import requests

 About the Data

 NIST is engaged in research to improve measurement of greenhouse gas emissions in areas containing multiple emission sources and sinks, such as cities.
 NIST’s objective is to develop measurement tools supporting independent means to increase the accuracy of greenhouse gas emissions data at urban and regional geospatial scales.
 NIST has established three test beds in U.S. cities to develop and evaluate the performance of advanced measurement capabilities for emissions independent of their origin.
-Located in Indianapolis, Indiana, the Los Angeles air basin of California, and the U.S. Northeast corridor (beginning with the Baltimore/Washington D.C. region), the test beds have been selected for their varying meteorology, terrain and emissions characteristics.
+Located in Indianapolis, Indiana, the Los Angeles air basin of California, and the U.S. Northeast corridor (beginning with the Baltimore/Washington D.C. region), the test beds have been selected for their varying meteorological, terrain, and emissions characteristics.
 These test beds will serve as a means to independently diagnose the accuracy of emissions data obtained directly from emission or uptake sources.

 For more information regarding this dataset, please visit the Carbon Dioxide and Methane Concentrations from the Indianapolis Flux Experiment (INFLUX) data overview page.